-Resilience and civil preparedness – Article 3
+Resilience, civil preparedness and Article 3

 Luxembourg Armed Forces personnel set up a mobile medical facility at the Centre Hospitalier du Nord in Ettelbruck, Luxembourg during the COVID-19 pandemic, which tested the resilience of NATO countries.

-- Resilience is first and foremost a national responsibility.
-Each Ally needs to be sufficiently robust and adaptable to deal with and address the entire spectrum of crises envisaged by the Alliance.
+- Resilience is both a national responsibility and a collective commitment.
+Each Ally needs to be sufficiently robust and adaptable to deal with the entire spectrum of crises envisaged by the Alliance.
 At the same time, the individual commitment of every Ally to maintain and strengthen its resilience reduces the vulnerability of NATO as a whole.

 - around 90 per cent of military transport for large military operations is provided by civilian assets chartered or requisitioned from the commercial sector;